 Using modeling systems, Colin Prahl’s paintings accurately represents current concepts in neuroscience, astrophysics and game theory.
-Largely research driven, his paintings document his study of a specific topic or interest.
+Largely research driven, the paintings document his study of a specific topic or interest.
 Prahl looks to architectural renderings, optical illusions, logical puzzles, as well as scientific and medical illustration for inspiration.
 Transcending illustration’s role as a communicative device while retaining familiar formats, Prahl’s densely detailed and colorful landscape-structures utilize isometric grids to allow for repeated tiling patterns and game-like maps that extend in all directions.

 Approaching the Holes in Holism and Threeway Freeway are three-dimensional mazes with intricate overlapping and intertwining taffy-and-rainbow colored volumetric squiggly and geometric shapes.
 Swirling vortexes appear like escape hatches in the former, and a racetrack lifts into a mobius strip in the later, nodding to the possibility of parallel dimensions or a multiverse.
 Decoupled Oscillator focuses on shallow overlapping layers abutting a ledge and a lower tier of pulsating chambers.
 More closely cropped, An Unequal Application of Force may be a cross-section of the subcutaneous layer when punctured--painted in calming tones, it is as soothing as watching the tide roll in.
-An Incomplete Modular Diagram of Human Vision is the first in an ongoing series which renders neuroanatomical functional diagrams on the sciences of vision, audition and motor functions and their pathways between the brain and the outside world.
+An Incomplete Modular Diagram of Human Vision is the first in a series of three which renders neuroanatomical functional diagrams on the sciences of vision, audition and motor functions and their pathways between the brain and the outside world.

 Photos of the artist forthcoming, please stay tuned!